 - 1. Coordinated efforts to reduce dependence on vehicles. - 2.
 Awarding incentives for purchase of EVs or electric bicycles. - 3.
-Encourage company commute programs that reduce the use of single-occupancy vehicles. - 4.
-Installation of EV infrastructure in residential and commercial locations. - 5.
-Include electric bike charging infrastructure in all new multi-family developments.
+Encourage company commute programs that reduce the use of singleoccupancy vehicles. - 4.
+Installation of EV infrastructure in residential and commercial locations.